hunan-rostomyan/notes/Bibliography.md

 Harrison, J. (2009) *Handbook of Practical Logic and Automated Reasoning*.
 - logic; automated theorem proving

+Hughes, R.I.G.
+(1989) *The Structure and Interpretation of Quantum Mechanics*.
+- quantum mechanics; philosophy of quantum mechanics; philosophy of physics; philosophy of science

 Martin-Lof, P. (1996) "On the meanings of the logical constants andthe justifications of the logical laws".
 - constructive logic; intuitionism